Identification Of Yellowjackets And Bees

-Stinging bugs, namely wasps, yellowjackets, hornets, and honeybees, are widespread summertime insects.
+Stinging bugs, namely wasps, yellow jackets, hornets, and honeybees are widespread summertime insects.
 But their stings can be more than just a throbbing annoyance.
-A survey done by the National Pest Management Association (A nonprofit trade) reported that stinging bugs are responsible for sending more than five-hundred thousand people to the hospitals every year.
-However, those with hypersensitivity to stings are at higherrisk.
+A survey done by the National Pest Management Association (A nonprofit trade) reported that stinging insects are responsible for sending more than five hundred thousand people to hospitals every year.
+However, those with hypersensitivity to stings are at higher risk.
 Anyone can be affected if a significant number of stinging bugs sting at once.

 - These pests are social insects and live as colonies in hives, with 20,000 to 80,000 individuals.

 - Honeybees are not aggressive and do not search for something to attack, as they mostly maneuver from one flower to another for nectar.
 They are suspicious and will attack if something seems to intimidate their colony.